 Nevertheless, thanks to its use of best-in-class encryption protocols and ciphers, Proton VPN Free is the most secure free VPN we’ve seen and you can rely on it to encrypt your online traffic.

 Ease of Use

-ProtonVPN’s customer support is far better than that offered by most of our other free providers.
-There’s an online support center that will cover basic queries and troubleshooting issues, providing a series of general FAQs and short articles.
-We really like the handy search feature that saves you scrolling through to find what you’re looking for.
-There are also step-by-step installation guides for all supported devices, including those that need to be manually configured, which first-time users are likely to find very helpful.
+There’s an online support center that will cover basic VPN queries and troubleshooting issues, and there are also step-by-step installation guides for all supported devices, including those that need to be manually configured.

 The Bottom Line

 Do We Recommend Proton VPN Free?